20 January 2020

-Facebook, Twitter, Instagram, LinkedIn, etc.: social media are everywhere.
-They make it possible for us to talk and share content with people across the globe, but how can we be sure that our personal data is safe when we use these networks?
-We’d like to share eight tips you can use to manage risks to data privacy.
+Facebook, LinkedIn, etc. allow us to talk and share content with people across the globe.
+How can we be sure that our personal data is safe when we use these platforms?
+We’d like to share seven tips to manage data privacy risks.

 What are the risks to your personal data?

-Your accounts on social media contain some of your personal information, for example your name, age and profession.
+Your accounts on social media contain your personal information, for example your name, age and profession.
 In this context, it is important to know that making such information available entails certain risks.